 Just take a look at the Linktree email footer.
 Instead of hiding the unsubscription link in small fonts, they made it clearly visible to the users.

 Also, it is always recommended to go for a one-click unsubscription process for added convenience.
-You can ask for a reason but make sure that it is optional.
+You can conduct a post-unsubscription survey but make sure that it is optional.

 5. Work as per your email stats

-For keeping a track of your email stats, you need to use email marketing software like Omnisend, ActiveCampaign, or CRM like HubSpot which provides great email analytics data.
+To keep track of your email stats, you need to use email marketing software like Omnisend, or CRM like HubSpot which provides great email analytics data.
 The insights gained from these analytics will help you in a proper assessment of your email deliverability process.

 As marketers, our sole focus remains on the open and click rates, so that we can easily take note of our conversions.
 But in the case of email deliverability, it is very crucial to look at the complaints, unsubscriptions, and bounces as well.

-This kind of statistics helps you in understanding how many people are actually interested in your emails.
-Accordingly, you can optimize the email campaigns to drop the unsubscription rate, and increase the open rate and CTR.
+This kind of statistics helps you understand how many people are actually interested in your emails.
+Accordingly, you can optimize the email campaigns to drop the unsubscription rate and increase the open rate and CTR.